 Photo by Stemu2000/WikiCommons

-Each summer, Awa Dance Festivals or Awa Odori are held throughout Japan.
-The largest and most popular of these is the one in Tokushima City, where the Awa Dance originated over 400 years ago.
-At an Awa Odori, groups of dancers called 'ren' parade through the streets wearing traditional dress.
-One of the most memorable features is the chant sung throughout the performance, 'Ah, yatto, yatto, yattosa!'
-It means, 'It's been a while, how are you?'
+Each summer, Awa Dance Festivals, or Awa Odori, take place across Japan, with the most prominent being in Tokushima City, where the dance originated over 400 years ago.
+During the Awa Odori, groups of dancers, known as 'ren,' parade through the streets in traditional attire.
+A memorable aspect of the festival is the chant sung throughout the performance: 'Ah, yatto, yatto, yattosa!'
+This phrase translates to, 'It's been a while, how are you?'

 In Conclusion

-Beaches and festivals, traditions and fireworks - the summer month of July is one of the most exciting times of the year to visit Japan.
+Beaches, festivals, traditions, and fireworks—July is one of the most vibrant and exciting times to visit Japan.